GIScience/gis-training-resource-center/content/Modul_9/en_qgis_modul_9_ex1.md

 ## STEP 4: Hub distance based catchments

 All buildings are assigned to their closest waterpoint.
-With the minimum bounding geometry tool in QGIS we can use this grouping information to create areas from.
+With the minimum bounding geometry tool in QGIS we can use this grouping information to create areas.

-Open the `Processing Toolbox`, choose `Vector Analysis`,then choose `Minimum Bounding Geometry`or enter "Minimum Bounding Geometry" in the search bar.
+Open the `Processing Toolbox`, choose `Vector Analysis`, then choose `Minimum Bounding Geometry` or enter "Minimum Bounding Geometry" in the search bar.
 Leave all settings at default except:

 |                              |                              |